 The Explorer Belt is a challenge of a lifetime.
-It is a chance to take part in a ten day expedition that brings you a real understanding of a different country, its culture and way of life.
+It's a chance to take part in a ten-day expedition that brings you a real understanding of a different country, its culture and way of life.

 How to earn your badge: